-Mr. Kozlosky told members that projects are being managed in two different ways -- some at the central office in Raleigh and others locally by the Division 3 staff.
-This resolution is to request that all projects within the WMPO be assigned to the local Division office.
-He noted that the Division office has the ability and has been successful in accelerating projects, and staff would like this success to continue.
+Mr. Kozlosky told members that projects are being managed in two different ways.
+Some projects are being handled at the central office in Raleigh and some handled locally by the Division 3 staff.
+The resolution is to request that all projects within the WMPO are assigned to the local Division office to handle.
+He noted that the Division office has the ability to accelerate projects and have been successful in doing that and staff would like to continue that success.